Prokofiev • Visions fugitives

 Enrique Granados (1867-1916) was one of the great composers to expand the piano repertoire in the twilight years of the Romantic era, and must be counted among Spain’s most marvellous writers for the instrument; so it is a shame that so much of his output remains too little-known and rarely performed.

+Less than a handful of easy miniatures have been picked up by exam boards and anthologies, despite the fact that Granados composed a significant body of music suitable for intermediate and early advanced players.
 Meanwhile, the mighty cycle Goyescas belongs aside his compatriot Albéniz’s Iberia suites, but alas, only a couple of movements appear on concert programmes with any frequency.
+That much of Granados’s music has been difficult to find in good, widely available editions doesn’t help.

+At the centre of Granados’s output, the twelve Danzas españolas are a fabulous collection suitable for the advanced player (around UK Grades 6-8).
 And while (unlike Albéniz) much of Granados’s solo piano music is closer in tone to Schumann than to Spanish flamenco, these pieces are replete with the regional flair and the sunny countenance that lends colour and a hint of exoticism to the best Spanish music.
 This is Granados at his most rustic.

-That much of Granados’s music is difficult to find in good, widely available editions doesn’t help.
 Those wanting to play the Danzas Españolas relied on old editions by IMP and Dover.
 Happily, these marvellous pieces can now be explored in a superb new urtext from Henle Verlag, the subject of this review…

 Continue reading Granados: Danzas españolas